ryanfitzer/csscat/readme.md

 ## Features ##

 - Concatenates file dependencies by parsing their `@import` statements ([including ones with media conditions][mqs]).
-CSSCat correctly wraps the imported CSS in its equivalent `@media` block (also preserves its position in the cascade).
+CSSCat correctly wraps the imported CSS in its equivalent `@media` block.
 For example:

     **Before**: